Summary

 }

-For this input datatype, you would give the unique identifier of the aggregate alert to disable, and the name of the associated view.
+For the input, you would give the unique identifier of the aggregate alert to disable, and the name of the associated view.
 Click on Show Query above to see how to get that.

 ParameterTypeRequiredDefaultStabilityDescription